-Megan Lisa Jones is an author who knows how to exploit the possibilities torrent search websites give her, and I wish more authors followed her advice.
+Megan Lisa Jones is an author who knows how to exploit the possibilities that torrent search websites offer her, and I wish more authors followed her example.

 She published her novel Captive in a ‘Bittorrent Edition’ (hash: c106173c44ace99f57fcb83561aefd6eae8a6f7a) that would make other publishing channels green with envy.

 According to an interview for WestsideToday.com on April 26th, 2011, Megan’s book reached the goodness of 417,575 downloads.

 Is that a joke?
 I fear not.
 I’m quite excited by it instead! 🙂

 I know I have made a resolution of publishing a reduced version my own short story collections for free via torrent once I have the bundle ready.

 I still plan to sell copies, but I want readers on a tiny budget to enjoy them, too.
 At least the readers who struggle day to day with low finances.